Vitamin

 Vitamins have diverse biochemical functions.
 Vitamin A acts as a regulator of cell and tissue growth and differentiation.
 Vitamin D provides a hormone-like function, regulating mineral metabolism for bones and other organs.
 The B complex vitamins function as enzyme cofactors (coenzymes) or the precursors for them.
 Vitamins C and E function as antioxidants.
 Both deficient and excess intake of a vitamin can potentially cause clinically significant illness, although excess intake of water-soluble vitamins is less likely to do so.

-All vitamins were discovered (identified) between 1913 and 1948.
+All the vitamins were discovered between 1910 and 1948.
 Historically, when intake of vitamins from diet was lacking, the results were vitamin deficiency diseases.
 Then, starting in 1935, commercially produced tablets of yeast-extract vitamin B complex and semi-synthetic vitamin C became available.
 This was followed in the 1950s by the mass production and marketing of vitamin supplements, including multivitamins, to prevent vitamin deficiencies in the general population.
 Governments have mandated the addition of some vitamins to staple foods such as flour or milk, referred to as food fortification, to prevent deficiencies.
 Recommendations for folic acid supplementation during pregnancy reduced risk of infant neural tube defects.

 List of vitamins

 History

 The value of eating certain foods to maintain health was recognized long before vitamins were identified.
 The ancient Egyptians knew that feeding liver to a person may help with night blindness, an illness now known to be caused by a vitamin A deficiency.
-The advancement of ocean voyages during the Age of Discovery resulted in prolonged periods without access to fresh fruits and vegetables, and made illnesses from vitamin deficiency common among ships' crews.
+The advance of ocean voyages during the Age of Discovery resulted in prolonged periods without access to fresh fruits and vegetables, and made illnesses from vitamin deficiency common among ships' crews.

 In 1747, the Scottish surgeon James Lind discovered that citrus foods helped prevent scurvy, a particularly deadly disease in which collagen is not properly formed, causing poor wound healing, bleeding of the gums, severe pain, and death.
 In 1753, Lind published his Treatise on the Scurvy, which recommended using lemons and limes to avoid scurvy, which was adopted by the British Royal Navy.
 This led to the nickname limey for British sailors.
-Lind's discovery, however, was not widely accepted by individuals in the Royal Navy's Arctic expeditions in the 19th century, where it was widely believed that scurvy could be prevented by practicing good hygiene, regular exercise, and maintaining the morale of the crew while on board, rather than by a diet of fresh food.
-As a result, Arctic expeditions continued to be plagued by scurvy and other deficiency diseases.
-In the early 20th century, when Robert Falcon Scott made his two expeditions to the Antarctic, the prevailing medical theory at the time was that scurvy was caused by "tainted" canned food.
+However, during the 19th century, limes grown in the West Indies were substituted for lemons; these were subsequently found to be much lower in vitamin C. As a result, Arctic expeditions continued to be plagued by scurvy and other deficiency diseases.
+In the early 20th century, when Robert Falcon Scott made his two expeditions to the Antarctic, the prevailing medical theory was that scurvy was caused by "tainted" canned food.